fferen/UIUC-Scheduler/README.md

 UIUC-Scheduler

 ==============

-Web app for creating schedules at University of Illinois
+Google App Engine app for creating schedules at University of Illinois.